iyhaoo/DISC/README.rst

 2. Install DISC through pip:

    ``pip install DISC``

    Alternatively, you may clone this repository and run ``python setup.py install``.

 3. Usage

-  1.Quick Start
+   * 1. Quick Start

         We use the melanoma dataset (GSE99330) here as an example.

         The following code runs DISC:

-``DISC --dataset=matrix.loom --out-dir={output_folder}``
+        ``DISC --dataset=matrix.loom --out-dir=out_dir``

-where matrix.loom is a loom-formatted raw count matrix with genes in rows and cells in columns.
+        where matrix.loom is a loom-formatted raw count matrix with genes in rows and cells in columns and out_dir is the path of output directory.

 Results